Randomblock1/caffeinate2/README.md

 `caffeinate2-tray -d`

 This returns control to the shell immediately and keeps the menu bar icon running after the terminal closes.
-Logs are discarded in this mode (run it in the foreground to see them).
+Its stderr is captured, best-effort, to `~/Library/Logs/caffeinate2-tray.log` (appended, never rotated), and is discarded only if that file cannot be opened; run it in the foreground to watch the logs live.
 Stop it with the tray's **Quit** item or `pkill -x caffeinate2-tray`.

 - **Left click:** toggle the selected sleep mode on/off.
 - **Right click:** open the menu: